View Document

 3. Controlled substances (drugs and poisons)

-(23) Permits and licences; where required; will also be verified as there may be restrictions on acquisition.
+(23) Permits and licenses; where required; will also be obtained and verified as there may be restrictions on acquisition.

 Part D - Manufacture or Supply

-(24) Researchers that are manufacturing or supplying manufactured chemical materials outside La Trobe University will meet all necessary regulatory requirements to ensure safety is maintained through the acquisition process.
-This includes the preparation and provision of an SDS that is in accordance with Victorian Occupational Health and Safety Regulations 2017.
+(24) Researchers that are manufacturing or supplying manufactured chemical materials outside the University will meet all necessary regulatory requirements to ensure safety is maintained throughout the acquisition process.
+This includes the preparation and provision of known information constituting an SDS that is in accordance with Victorian Occupational Health and Safety Regulations 2017.

 Part E - Training

-(26) Relevant chemical information such as the chemical risk assessment, safe work procedure, chemical registers (where applicable) and SDSs will be included in the inductions and be available to support the tasks undertaken.
+(27) Relevant chemical information such as the chemical risk assessment, safe work procedures, chemical registers (where applicable) and SDSs will be included in the induction process.

 Part F - Storage and Handling

-(27) Correct storage and handling of chemical materials is critical to minimise the risk associated with the inherent hazards.
+(28) The correct storage and handling of chemical materials is critical to minimise the risks associated with the inherent hazards.
 Risks controls will be implemented on the basis of the physical properties of the chemical material and will include:

 1. Access to the current SDS, chemical register and risk assessment